-Quite often, when I’m doing something in the kitchen, or editing images for the blog, or anything else when I can focus on two things at the same time, then I listen to TED talks while I work.
-It’s a good way to listen, learn and be inspired when it feels like there aren’t enough hours in the day!
+Quite often, when I’m doing something in the kitchen.
+Or perhaps editing images for the blog.
+Or anything else that means I can focus on two things at the same time, then I listen to TED talks while I work.
+It’s a good way to listen, learn, and be inspired.
+Especially when it feels like there aren’t enough hours in the day!

-There’s this one TED talk that I keep coming back to again and again, by Adam Baker.
-In it Adam shares his powerful and inspiring personal account of how him and his wife found “freedom” by defying the ‘status quo’ of how people often perceive success.
-Adam and his wife sold most of their possessions, paying off their $18,000 consumer credit and student debts in the process.
-They also restructured their lives to minimise debt and get the most out of life by focusing on experiences and living in the moment instead of relying on possessions to make them happy.
+Adam and his wife sold most of their possessions, defying the ‘status quo’ of how people often perceive success.
+In the process, they paid off their $18,000 consumer credit and student debts.
+They also restructured their lives to minimise debt and get the most out of life.
+Instead of consumerism, they now focus on experiences and living in the moment instead of relying on possessions to make them happy.

-Adam’s key point of the whole twenty minute talk is so succinct it hurts: “sell your crap, pay your debt, do what you love“.
+Adam’s key point of the whole twenty-minute talk is so succinct it hurts.
+Put simply it’s “sell your crap, pay your debt, do what you love“.

-One of the parts of the talk where I find myself nodding furiously to is when Adam quotes Nigel Marsh (speaker of another great TED talk), when he says “There are thousands and thousands of people out there leading lives of quiet, screaming desperation, where they work long, hard hours at jobs they hate to enable them to buy things they don’t need to impress people they don’t like.”
+One of the parts of the talk where I find myself nodding furiously is when Adam quotes Nigel Marsh (speaker of another great TED talk).
+Here he says “There are thousands and thousands of people out there leading lives of quiet, screaming desperation.
+Where they work long, hard hours at jobs they hate to enable them to buy things they don’t need to impress people they don’t like.”

-While the main focus of the talk is debt reduction, I think there are some very very strong parallels with sustainable living, such as being happy living with less, and I’m sure you’ll enjoy it – it’s incredibly engaging:
+While the main focus of Adam’s talk is debt reduction, I think there are some very very strong parallels with sustainable living.
+Learning to be happy living with less and rejecting consumerim is definitely key.
+Therefore, I’m sure you’ll enjoy the video – it’s incredibly engaging:

 If you can’t see the video, you can watch it here.

 Here’s the full transcript here if you prefer to read.